Atomarius/elsuperbeano.github.io/README.md

 ## ElSuperbeano

-My name is Marius and I'm a Software Engineer and working for [Goodgame Studios](www.goodgamestudios.com).
+My name is Marius and I'm a Software Engineer working for [Goodgame Studios](www.goodgamestudios.com).

 I live in Hamburg, Germany.